Commands

 --config <path> | Path to the JSON config holding

---watch | Stay resident and re-sync whenever a file in the content root changes.
+--watch | Stay resident and re-sync whenever the content root changes, picking up a newly published or retired cron.
 The natural mode while authoring. |

 --interval <dur> | Instead of watching, re-sync on a fixed timer